The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Numerical Experiments

 \subsubsection{Prediction}

 Similar to the preceding example, a prediction test is conducted for the glycolytic oscillator system.
-We compare the trajectories of the exact system \eqref{case3} and the system discovered by the A-B scheme ($M=4$, $h=0.00125$) with training data generated with the initial value $\BS_0$.
-The trajectories are computed with initial values $\BS_0+\delta$ for $\delta=0$, $0.05$ and $0.2$.
-In Figure \ref{Fig_case3_prediction}, we present the first component of trajectories.
+We compare the states of the exact system \eqref{case3} and the system discovered by the A-B scheme ($M=4$, $h=0.00125$) with training data generated with the initial value $\BS_0$.
+The states are computed with initial values $\BS_0+\delta$ for $\delta=0$, $0.05$ and $0.2$.
+In Figure \ref{Fig_case3_prediction}, we present the first component of states.
 The overall prediction performance in this example is better than that of the chaotic Lorenz system.
-The forecasted time-series when $\delta=0$ is very accurate.
-The forecasted time-series when $\delta=0.05$ and $0.2$ are also reasonably accurate, though the prediction error is obvious when the prediction time is large.
+The forecast time-series when $\delta=0$ is very accurate.
+The forecast time-series when $\delta=0.05$ and $0.2$ are also reasonably accurate, though the prediction error is obvious when the prediction time is large.